 A typical configuration in many firms is the use of cached domain logins when the computer is disconnected from the office network for use in the field.
 While this is generally transparent for a single user, it has numerous pitfalls when users attempt to connect in a peer-to-peer workgroup in the field.
 As explained above, the Engagement Shared File Room uses Windows file sharing via a UNC path to the Host.
 Using files on a Windows file share requires the remote machine to be authenticated to the Host machine before any file access is granted.

-In the field, Windows machines that use cached domain logins cannot authenticate with each other, since the Domain Controller is unavailable.
+In the field, Windows machines that use cached domain logins will be unable to authenticate with each other, since the Domain Controller is unavailable.
 In this scenario, the only way for the machines to successfully authenticate is to add Local User accounts to the machines, so that they can manage the authentication process themselves.
 Our recommendation is that you add a Local User account to each machine that will be the Host of a Shared File Room.
 Before the Remote user logs into Engagement, they will need to successfully complete the authentication process with the Host with these steps:

-- The host user should log in to Engagement and share the Local File Room. - 2.
-Remote user should open Windows Explorer. - 3.
-In the Address bar, type \\[host-machinename\Workpapers.] - 4.
-Press Enter.
+- 1) Host user should login to Engagement and share the Local File Room - 2) Remote user should open Windows Explorer - 3) In the Address bar, type \\[host-machinename]\\Workpapers - 4) Press Enter

 A dialog box will open that allows you to enter the Local User login name and password for the Host machine.
 After entering this information, the Workpapers folder on the Host machine should become visible and accessible.
-You can then proceed to login to Engagement using Shared File Room mode.
+You can then proceed to login to Engagement using "Shared File Room" mode.